 PRECorp utilizes these WYWRAP layers in a multi-step analysis process as described below.
+The risk analysis is then corroborated with PRECorp's (1) historical incident and (2) local knowledge and experience.

 1. Electrical infrastructure maps are overlayed with WYWRAP data layers to identify where PRECorp assets intersect with areas of elevated wildfire risk.